US files war crime charges against Russians accused of torturing an American in the Ukraine invasion – KION546

 US files war crime charges against Russians accused of torturing an American in the Ukraine invasion

-WASHINGTON (AP) — Four Russian men accused of torturing an American during the invasion of Ukraine have been charged with war crimes in a case that’s the first of its kind, the Justice Department announced on Wednesday.
+WASHINGTON (AP) — The Justice Department on Wednesday said it has filed war crime charges against four members of the Russian military accused of abducting and torturing an American during the invasion of Ukraine in a case that’s the first of its kind.

-The charges are largely symbolic for now given the unlikely prospects of the Justice Department bringing any of the four defendants — currently all fugitives — into custody.
-But U.S. officials described the case as a history-making moment in their ongoing investigation into Russian war crimes, and they foreshadowed the potential that more charges could be coming.

-“This is our first, and you should expect more,” Attorney General General Merrick Garland said in announcing the case at a Justice Department news conference.

-He said the department and the American people have a long memory: “We will not forget the atrocities in Ukraine.
+“The Justice Department and the American people have a long memory,” Attorney General Merrick Garland said in announcing the case.
+“We will not forget the atrocities in Ukraine.
 And we will never stop working to bring those responsible to justice.”

 The four Russians are identified as members of the Russian armed forces or its proxy units.
-Two of them are described as commanding officers.
+Two of them are described as senior officers.
+None of the four is in custody.

-The Russians are accused of kidnapping an American man from his home in a Ukrainian village in 2022.
-The American was beaten and interrogated while being held for 10 days at a Russian military compound, before eventually being evacuated with his wife, who’s Ukrainian, U.S. authorities said.
+The Russians are accused of kidnapping the American from his home in a Ukrainian village in 2022.
+The American was beaten and interrogated while being held for 10 days at a Russian military compound, before eventually being evacuated with his wife, who is Ukrainian, U.S. authorities said.

 The American told federal agents who had traveled to Ukraine last year as part of an investigation that the Russian soldiers had abducted him, stripped him naked, pointed a gun at his head and badly beaten him, Homeland Security Secretary Alejandro Mayorkas said.